MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 For a Partner Center account to manage Microsoft Edge extensions, the Primary Owner of the Partner Center account must be a Microsoft account (MSA).

-If the Primary Owner of a Partner Center account isn't a Microsoft account (MSA):
+To determine whether the Primary Owner of your Partner Center account is a Microsoft account (MSA):

 1. Use the Microsoft account (MSA) which corresponds with your Partner Center commercial account to sign in to your Partner Center commercial account.

 1. Navigate to **Account settings** > [User management][UserMGMT] at Partner Center.

 1. Check whether the Primary Owner of the Partner Center account is a Microsoft account (MSA).
-In this scenario, we expect that it's not a Microsoft account (MSA), which means that this is a Partner Center commercial account rather than a Partner Center developer account.
+If the Primary Owner isn't a Microsoft account (MSA), that means that this is a Partner Center _commercial_ account rather than a Partner Center _developer_ account.

 1. Use a Microsoft account (MSA) (not a work Microsoft account (MSA) or a school Microsoft account (MSA)) to register with the Microsoft Edge program, by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md-->.